Tosuia/windows-network-speed-monitor/README.md

 The app will start immediately and display your current network speeds.
 You can right-click the window to access the settings menu.

+Optional: Start Automatically with Windows

+If you’d like the app to run each time you log in:

+Press 'Win + R', type 'shell:startup', and press Enter.
+Copy a shortcut to 'MSMonitor.exe' into this folder

 ---

  Requirements